vector-of-bool/vector-of-bool.github.io/_posts/2018-08-19-path-taxonomy.md

 layout: post
 title: "Paths: Taxonomy, Terminology, and Myths"
 comments: true
+desc: >
+    In which I attempt to formalize some of the language used when talking about paths
 ---

 What is a _path_?
 I mean, of course, in the context of computation.